 - the scientific community

 - environmental consultants

-- Australian and international herbaria and botanic gardens.
+- Australasian and international herbaria and botanic gardens.

-The combined specimen data from each herbarium’s collection provides the most complete picture of the distribution of Australia’s flora to date.
+The combined specimen data from each herbarium’s collection provides the most complete picture of the distribution of Australia’s and New Zealand’s flora to date.
 Data obtained via the AVH can be used for many different purposes, including: